 How common are ankle fractures?

-A Weber A Ankle Fracture is a common injury which usually occurs when you "go over" on your ankle.
-This stretches the ligaments on the outside of the ankle joint and pulls off a fragment of bone.
+A Weber B ankle fracture is a common injury which usually occurs when you "go over" on your ankle.
+This fractures the bone on the outside of the ankle joint.

 What symptoms do ankle fractures cause?